 Such experiential training, beginning so early in the program's curriculum, is rather unusual for standard PA education, but integral to the student experience here at Emory & Henry College.
-Additionally, our students will be in a team-based care environment, training alongside Physical Therapy and Occupational Therapy Students within the Emory & Henry College School of Health Sciences and participating in training with medical students and medical residents.
+Additionally, our students learn in an interprofessional, team-based care environment, training alongside Athletic Training, Occupational Therapy, and Physical Therapy Students within the Emory & Henry College School of Health Sciences and participating in training with medical students and medical residents.

-In concert with the high standards and student-centric mission of Emory & Henry College, the Program will have a small class size with a low student:faculty ratio.
+In concert with the high standards and student-centric mission of Emory & Henry College, the Program has a small class size with a low student:faculty ratio.

 The curriculum for the PA program is modularized by organ system, enabling students to learn the physiology/pathophysiology, genetics and epidemiology, clinical medicine, patient evaluation, and pharmacotherapy in a layered approach within the same block of time.

-Graduates will be eligible to sit for the NCCPA's Physician Assistant National Certification Examination (PANCE).
+Graduates are eligible to sit for the NCCPA's Physician Assistant National Certification Examination (PANCE).

-Further, the Program will utilize flipped-classroom and team-based learning modalities and regular simulation activities in our state-of-the-art simulation suite, to keep students and faculty energized and focused, enhance critical thinking opportunities and skills, and help to apply knowledge learned to clinical medicine cases.
+Further, the Program utilizes flipped-classroom and team-based learning modalities and regular simulation activities in our state-of-the-art simulation suite, to keep students and faculty energized and focused, enhance critical thinking opportunities and skills, and help to apply knowledge learned to clinical medicine cases.